maureen-githaiga/data-engineering-zoomcamp-2025/analytics_engineering/README.md

 - For-Hire Vehicles (FHV)

   ### Objective
-- Load raw data from REST API to GCS, then to BigQuery native tables
+- Load raw data from URL to GCS, then to BigQuery native tables
 - Build **staging models** to clean and standardize schema
 - Build **fact/dimension models** using **star schema**
 - Perform analytical tasks such as revenue analysis, trip duration percentiles, and quarterly comparisons